jgriffith23/queue-bot/README.rst

 - ``queue.remove(@username)``: Remove the given user from the queue, wherever they are positioned, and display the queue's current contents.

+Future features that I'd like to implement include:

+- A ``queue.freeze()`` command to keep users in the queue but not allow more to be added

+- The ability for the queue to automatically close itself or freeze at a certain time, if it's known the queue needs to close then

+- "Staff only" users: get the user ids of particular users so that only they can use queue commands *(Note to self: try using ``sc.server.users.find('foo').id`` to get particular users' ids for the staff list.)*

 That's it!
 Hope you enjoy your new Slack-based user queue assistant.